xander-hirst/Blog-Site-Source/README.md

 <img src="images/homepage.png" width=600>

-The guessing game generates a random description that the user can match with one of the pictures by dragging the correct image into the empty box then submitting.
+The guessing game (interactivequiz.html and heroguess.js) generates a random description that the user can match with one of the pictures by dragging the correct image into the empty box then submitting.
-This is done in javascript and can be found in interactivequiz.html and heroguess.js
 <img src="images/guessinggame.png" width=600>

-The quiz uses form validation through a MySQL backend using PHP and can be found in dotaquiz.php
+The quiz (dotaquiz.php) uses form validation through a MySQL backend using PHP
 <img src="images/quiz.png" width=600>

-The tierlist has a safe commenting system accomplished through PHP that prevents MySQL, HTML, and Javascript injection.
+The tierlist (tierlist.php) has a safe commenting system accomplished through PHP that prevents MySQL, HTML, and Javascript injection.

- This can be found in tierlist.php
 <img src="images/tierlist.png" width=600>
 <img src="images/tierlistcomments.png" width=600>